 Dr Jared Parnell joins the ESHH Research Group as a Post-doc and web-developer on the NERC-funded ViPER II project.

-Exciting PhD Studentship available in Plant-microbe Interactions under the supervision Dr Richard Quilliam (University of Stirling), Prof Adrian Newton and Dr Pete Iannetta (JHI, Dundee): ‘Developing novel seed treatments for grain legumes: optimising sustainable outcomes in agricultural systems’
+Exciting PhD Studentship available on Plant-microbe Interactions under the supervision Dr Richard Quilliam (University of Stirling), Prof Adrian Newton and Dr Pete Iannetta (JHI, Dundee): ‘Developing novel seed treatments for grain legumes: optimising sustainable outcomes in agricultural systems’